Phone number▒▒▒▒▒▒▒▒▒▒ 37

-I proudly hail from the Magic City of Miami but I'm a seed of Colombian flowers.
-Equally as proud of my Colombian-Lebanese heritage, I try to incorporate all the most fascinating elements from the many cultures that I've encountered while living and visiting various places abroad, sometimes feeling like a human-version of a Jackson Pollack painting.
-Every color and stroke representing a different culture.
+I proudly hail from the Magic City of Miami but I am of Colombian descent.
+In my lifestyle and my personality, I tend to incorporate all of the most fascinating elements of the many cultures I've encountered while living and visiting various places abroad—sometimes I feel like a human version of a Jackson Pollack painting, with every color and stroke representing a different culture.

-I travel quite often and can do without hotels unless they appeal to my generation.
+Apart for work, I travel recreationally quite often and can do without hotels unless they appeal to my generation.
 I tend to search for small guesthouses, flats, and B&Bs if I can find a decent one in the destination of choice.
 There's nothing like feeling you're at home while thousands of kilometers/miles away from your bed.
 I travel light and attempt to immerse myself as quickly and as long as possible before breaking away from the destination and beginning the journey once again.
 However, I now typically travel to places where I know someone or there's someone to host me, lucky for me, my friends tend to live in interesting places.
 The human interaction and comfort from someone opening their home or small establishment reminds me of my family and culture, so I attempt to replicate it as often as possible.
 I consider myself to be an excellent guest (of course!), considerate/respectful and personable, but to be honest, I much rather be the host.

-When I travel, I travel in comfort, whatever that means considering the circumstances.
+When I travel, I travel in "comfort", whatever that means considering the circumstances.
 If you were to search my bag, you would always find my iPhone with a few new music mixes to keep me entertained, a brand new book, sunglasses and a hat, the latest magazines I have yet to read at home, lots of healthy snacks (and sweets!), and a small sack filled with travel essentials (tiger balm, lip balm, emergency toothbrush and toothpaste, etc.).
-The Boy Scouts of America got it right with their motto, "Always be prepared."
 A camera is a great travel accessory but can occasionally become a distraction or an imposition.